HandsomePhil/porkcraft/README.md

 Next, we'll need to configure your client to connect to the Porkcraft server.
 1. Open the installation folder you created for the game.
 2. Navigate to `...\Data\enUS\realmlist.wtf`.
-3. If you don't see `realmlist.wtf`, may need to create the file.
+3. If you don't see a `realmlist.wtf` file, may need to create it.
 4. Open `realmlist.wtf` with a text editor (like notepad.exe) and add the following:

     ````